-Founded in 1910 as an all-women's college, Radford University became coeducational in 1972 and was granted university status by the Virginia General Assembly in 1979.
-On July 1, 2016, the University welcomed its seventh president, Dr. Brian O. Hemphill, who succeeded Penelope W. Kyle, J.D., who retired after 11 years of service as the University's president.
-President Hemphill has pledged to lead the Highlander family with a steadfast commitment to excellence, accountability, transparency and student-centeredness.
-Today, the University is a flourishing coeducational, comprehensive public university that is student-centered and focused on providing outstanding academic programs to its 9,401 students (fall 2016 headcount).
+Founded in 1910 as an all-women's college, Radford College became coeducational in 1972 and was granted university status by the Virginia General Assembly in 1979.
+The University's seventh president, Dr. Brian O. Hemphill, completed his first year of service to the University during 2017.
+President Hemphill is leading the Highlander family with a steadfast commitment to excellence, accountability, transparency and studentcenteredness.
+In October 2016, the strategic planning process was launched with the appointment of the Strategic Planning Task Force.
+Following establishment of the Task Force, a total of nine subgroups were formed and included representation from the campus community and beyond through students, faculty, staff, alumni and community members.
+This colloborative plan, entitled Embracing the Tradition and Envisioning the Future, was implemented in January 2018.
+Today, the University is a flourishing coeducational, comprehensive public university that is student-centered and focused on providing outstanding academic programs to its 9,410 students (fall 2017 headcount).

 The University offers excellent educational opportunities to students from all geographic regions of the Commonwealth.
-Radford University's student body comprises 93.4 percent Virginia residents; and among undergraduates, 37.9 percent are the first in their family to attend college.
+Radford University's student body comprises 93.0 percent Virginia residents; and among undergraduates, 39.0 percent are the first in their family to attend college.
 Because of its middle size, the University provides its students a winning combination of broad opportunities associated with a large university and highly personalized relationships considered the hallmark of a small institution.

 Well-known for its strong faculty/student collaboration, innovative use of technology in the learning environment and vibrant student life on a beautiful residential campus, the University offers many opportunities for success in and out of the classroom.
 In addition to courses offered at its main campus, Radford University also extends its course offerings to students at the Roanoke Higher Education Center, Southwest Virginia Higher Education Center, New College Institute and Carilion Roanoke Community Hospital.
-Through its seven colleges, the University offers 67 degree programs in 38 disciplines as well as three certificates at the undergraduate level; 22 master's programs in 17 disciplines and three doctoral programs at the graduate level; 13 post-baccalaureate certificates and one postmaster's certificate.
-A Division I member of the NCAA and Big South Athletic Conference, the University participates in 15 varsity sports - nine for women and six for men.
+Through its seven colleges, the University offers 67 degree programs in 38 disciplines as well as five certificates at the undergraduate level; 22 master's programs in 17 disciplines and three doctoral programs at the graduate level; 11 post-baccalaureate certificates and one postmaster's certificate.
+A Division I member of the NCAA and Big South Athletic Conference, the University participates in 16 men's and women's varsity sports.

 The University employs many "High Impact Practices" that include such offerings as undergraduate research, Scholar-Citizen Quality Enhancement Plan experiences, leadership courses and programs, the Honors Academy and internship placements, to name a few.
 Radford University also entered into a Guaranteed Admissions Agreement for Nursing with the Virginia Community College System (VCCS).
-The agreement will provide an efficient pathway for VCCS's Applied Science in Nursing (AAS) graduates to achieve a Bachelor of Science in nursing (BSN) degree from Radford University.
+The agreement will provide an efficient pathway for VCCS's Applied Science in Nursing (A.A.S.) graduates to achieve a Bachelor of Science in nursing (B.S.N.) degree from Radford University.
 The campus community supports a culturally diverse student population and offers more than 270 clubs and organizations for student participation, growth, leadership development and community service.
 Students also have the opportunity to participate in faculty-led study-abroad programs in 16 different countries.